kubernetes/kops/README.md

 kops is the easiest way to get a production Kubernetes up and running.
 We like to think of it as "kubectl for clusters".

-(Currently work in progress, but working.
-Some of these statements are forward-looking.)

 Some of the more interesting features:

 * Written in go, so hopefully easier to maintain and extend, as complexity inevitably increases